Croatia in the Junior Eurovision Song Contest 2004: Competing entries

 Artists and composers were able to submit their entries to the broadcaster.
 100 entries were received by the broadcaster during the submission period.
-An expert committee consisting of Sandra Bagarić, Josip Cvitanović, Rajko Dujmić, Mladen Kušec, Marin Margitić and Maja Vučić selected twelve artists and songs for the competition from the received submissions.
+An expert committee consisting of Sandra Bagarić, Josip Cvitanović, Rajko Dujmić, Mladen Kušec, Marin Margitić and Maja Vučić selected twelve entries and two reserve entries for the competition from the received submissions.
+The entries and reserve entries were revealed on 23 May 2004.

 Final

-The final took place on 25 September 2004.
+The final took place on 25 September 2004 in Zagreb.
 All the songs were accompanied by a symphony orchestra, and the winner was determined by a public televote.
-Only the top four places was announced.
+Only the top four places were announced.
+Dino Jelusić opened the show with "Ti si moja prva ljubav" and the interval act was a dance act by Colonia.